hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 {:.grid}

-##### Must Support - Choice of Multiple Terminology
+##### Must Support - Choice of Multiple Terminologies

 In AU Core, elements that define support for more than one value set only apply to the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and are not intended to prevent systems from supplying only a text value.
+Profiles that supported multiple terminologies include them in a profile by slicing the coding part of the element and placing *Must Support* on each terminology slice.

 In such cases:
 - AU Core Responders **SHALL** correctly populate the element with concepts from both supported value sets if the applicable concept is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid value.

+Most *Must Support* elements with terminology in AU Core are do not define support for multiple terminologies.
+For these elements the section on [Must Support - Complex Elements](general-requirements.html#must-support---complex-elements) applies.

-The table below lists the applicable profiles and elements in AU Core that support multiple value sets.
+The table below lists the applicable profiles and elements in AU Core that define support for multiple value sets.

 AU Core Profile |Must Support Sub-Element|Terminology Choices
 ---|---